-• BU Activities Calendar

-• Newbury Center: Supporting and celebrating first-generation undergraduate, graduate, and professional students at BU.
-Breakfasts on Friday with lots of events.

-• Howard Thurman Center: Connect through shared creative experiences, exchange ideas, and explore differences.
-Open spaces for activities.

-• Marsh Chapel: University's religious services with non-denominational services and activities for all

-• Student Clubs and Groups
+- BU Activities Calendar - Newbury Center: Supporting and celebrating first-generation undergraduate, graduate, and professional students at BU.
+Breakfasts on Friday with lots of events. - Howard Thurman Center: Connect through shared creative experiences, exchange ideas, and explore differences.
+Open spaces for activities. - BU Global House: A global community with students from all over the world, also provides living places for students from various countries. - Marsh Chapel: University's religious services with non-denominational services and activities for all - Student Clubs and Groups